Which, frankly, is rare.

 Over the past few weeks, I’ve been working closely with Megan Baker Interiors on something we’ve been quietly building behind the scenes.

+It’s rooted in something we see every day in the store.
 Clients who know what they like but want clarity before they commit.
+A way to bridge that space between inspiration and decision.

 We’re not quite ready to share all the details yet, but we will be opening the doors for a first look very soon.
+More to come.

 -Bonnie